Healthy Homes Assessment Te Awanga

 Te Awanga Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Te Awanga and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory for all Te Awanga and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that prove compliance with all Healthy Homes Standards that apply or will apply to an apartment rental.
+• Property managers and landlords are required to keep records of their the compliance with each Healthy Homes Standards that apply or will apply during the tenure of an apartment rental.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 Unreasonable Gaps & Holes